Professor Siân Adiseshiah

 • Emma Young, ‘Contemporary Women’s Short Stories and Feminism’ (2015)

-She is currently supervising three doctoral researchers:
+She is currently supervising the following doctoral researchers:

 • Ahlam Maodah, ‘Staging Black Female Voices: Transatlantic dramatisations of Silence, Anger, and Desire in Contemporary Black Theatre’